Steps after admission

 Get connected

-Visit your department: They will provide key information about graduate student life, including department-specific orientation, academic requirements and activities happening in your area throughout the year.
+Visit your graduate academic unit: They will provide key information about graduate student life, including department-specific orientation, academic requirements and activities happening in your area throughout the year.

 Each faculty and department at UNB is unique, so be sure to connect with your graduate contact in your graduate academic unit to find department-specific information.